-- Rego celebrates a physical and individualistic way of being female.
+- Rego celebrated a physical and individualistic way of being female.
 According to her Portuguese childhood, wealthy women were pressed to do nothing and working-class women to do everything.
 As such, not happy with either of these prescribed roles, the artist endeavored to be, and to depict a different type of woman.
-Presenting the antithesis of usual "feminine" behaviour, she made an iconic series of Dog Women.
-Here the bestial becomes a positive characteristic, and with similar intention to the Pendle Witch series, eccentric behaviour is encouraged and shown to be liberating, rather than as something to be feared and in turn repressed.
+Presenting the antithesis of usual "feminine" behavior, she made an iconic series of Dog Women.
+Here the bestial becomes a positive characteristic, and with similar intention to the Pendle Witch series, eccentric behavior is encouraged and shown to be liberating, rather than as something to be feared and in turn repressed.

-- Rego has successfully addressed two human experiences that although extremely widespread are almost entirely unrepresented.
+- Rego successfully addressed two human experiences that although extremely widespread are almost entirely unrepresented.
 The first is abortion, and the other, depression.
 In 1998 Rego made a triptych that revealed women dealing with the consequences of illegal abortion.
 Addressing a pressing human rights issue, the series came about following a defeated referendum in Portugal that had sought to make abortion legal.
-The depression series is more recent, made in 2007; it makes visible an otherwise invisible emotion that can cripple and inactivate even the liveliest of spirits.
+The depression series is more recent, made in 2007; it made visible an otherwise invisible emotion that can cripple and inactivate even the liveliest of spirits.

-- Rego was a dedicated member of The London Group, an independent organisation established as early as 1913 to help artists with practical matters, for example to secure exhibitions.
+- Rego was a dedicated member of The London Group, an independent organization established as early as 1913 to help artists with practical matters, for example to secure exhibitions.
 This group is not to be confused with The School of London, an art term used to describe a group of figurative artists living and making work in London during the 1970s.
 Although Rego was not officially part of the latter movement, like other members, she was devoted to making the darkest and deepest of individual psychology visible.

 Important Art by Paula Rego

 The Firemen of Alijo